What's A Suffix And A Prefix

 Practice using new words in your own writing and speaking.
 The more you use a word, the more likely you are to remember it and to integrate it into your active vocabulary.
 Try to incorporate new words with prefixes and suffixes into your everyday conversations and writing assignments.

 Consult a professional linguist or language teacher for guidance and support.
 A linguist or language teacher can provide you with personalized advice on how to improve your vocabulary and can answer any questions you have about prefixes and suffixes.
-They can also recommend resources and strategies that are tailored to your specific learning needs.
+They can also recommend resources and strategies that are suited to your specific learning needs.

 FAQ